-If an image file does not have a profile, or in other words, if a profile was not embedded when the image file was saved, it would be considered "untagged."
+If an image file does not have a profile embedded when the image file was saved, it would be considered “untagged.”

-When you embed a profile into an image file, everyone can recognize your file as being prepared in a certain color space.
-Your image file can then be color managed, which means you will have a better chance of getting from your printer what you're expecting.
-If your image file is not tagged, others would either have to guess when attempting color management, or not color manage your file at all, which is usually the case.
+Embedding a profile in an image file allows others to recognize your file as being prepared in a specific color space.
+Your image file can then be color managed, improving the likelihood of getting what you’re expecting from your printer.
+If not tagged, others might guess when attempting color management or not manage its color at all.

-The screen capture below shows you one way to check if an image file has an embedded profile.
-In this scenario, it does not have an embedded profile so the document's profile is labeled "Untagged CMYK."
+The screen capture below shows you one way to check if an image file has an embedded profile:

 Converting to Profiles in Photoshop